 The buzz around Industry 4.0 has moved from what some had earlier seen as PR hype to investment and real results today.
-The industrial manufacturing participants in our survey plan to invest 5% of annual revenue in digital operations solutions over the next five years, in line with the level of investment reported across other industries that we surveyed.
+Engineering and construction companies in our survey plan to invest 5% of annual revenue each year in digital operations solutions over the next five years, in line with the level of investment reported across all the industries that we surveyed.

 This investment is translating into increasingly advanced levels of digitisation and integration.
-Over a third of industrial manufacturing companies report they have already reached an advanced level of digitisation and integration and around three-quarters expect to be at such a level in five years' time (figure 1).
+Nearly a third of engineering and construction companies report they have already reached an advanced level of digitisation and integration and more than two thirds expect to be at such a level in five years' time (figure 1).